NOC-MSM/Wishbone/README.md

 cd nemo/cfgs/GLOBAL_QCO/eORCA025
 ```

-There are a few variables to set in `run_nemo.slurm`.
+There are a few variables to set in `run_nemo1326_24x_v2.slurm`.
 For example, the following variables will generate a 2-hour simulation split in 1-hour jobs.
 ```bash
 # ========================================================
 # PARAMETERS TO SET